‘The school was like a war zone’

 Within days, the #NeverAgain movement gathered support on social media and sparked countrywide protests for tighter gun control, with the students from Marjorie Stoneman Douglas High School becoming its fiercest advocates.

-"I am so proud of our... children," said Ms Vishwanathan.
+"I am so proud of our... children," said Ms Viswanathan.
 "All these kids have been our spokespeople, they have done such a wonderful job representing this whole movement."

 'New-found respect'